 Online Transitional Parenting Class

 The Transitional Parenting Class focuses on the developmental needs of children, with emphasis on fostering the child’s emotional health during periods of stress.
-The program is informative, supportive and directs people desiring additional information or help to appropriate resources.
-This seminar meets the requirements of the Standing Order mandating Transitional Parenting Seminar which applies to all parties of divorce, separate maintenance, paternity, change of custody, visitation, legitimation, and other domestic relations actions, where interests of children under 18 years of age are involved. $50 Fee upon arrival for the class.
+The program is informative and supportive; directing people with additional information to appropriate resources for further help in addressing their needs.
+This seminar meets the requirements of the Order Mandating Transitional Parenting Seminar which applies to all parties of divorce, separate maintenance, paternity, change of custody, visitation, legitimation, and other domestic relations actions, where the interests of children under 18 years of age are involved.
 Must register by using the link below.

-The Legitimation for Fathers class is a required four-hour class and must be completed before using the Family Law Resource Center to complete Legitimation paperwork.
-The Legitimation process, custody and visitation are explained in the class.
-Instructors also discuss the developmental needs of children, with emphasis on fostering the child’s emotional health during periods of stress.
-Each father receives a Parent Handbook summarizing the major points of the program.
-If the Legitimation for Fathers Class is taken a Father does not need to take the Transitional Parenting Class.
-If Mother doesn’t live in Georgia, please call and discuss with staff before registering for the Class.
-Fathers using our Family Resource Center to file Legitimation paperwork must take this class before scheduling an appointment to complete paperwork. $50 Fee for class.
-Must register by using the link below.
-Class currently offered via Zoom.
+The Legitimation in Georgia class is a required class and must be completed in order to access our Family Law Resource Center to receive help with legitimation paperwork.
+The legitimation process, custody and visitation are explained in the class.
+Instructors review the developmental needs of children, with emphasis on fostering the child’s emotional health during periods of stress.
+Each father receives a booklet summarizing the major points of the program.
+If the Legitimation in Georgia class is taken a Father does not need to take the Transitional Parenting class.
+If your co-parent does not live in Georgia, please call and discuss with our team before registering.

 Children 1st: Parenting Class

 Children 1st is a class for parents who have difficulty communicating with their co-parent in an effective manner.
-The Children 1st class is designed to help parents understand their respective roles in the conflict, learn to take personal responsibility and reduce blame.
+The Children 1st class is designed to help parents understand their respective roles in the conflict, learn to take personal responsibility, and reduce blame.
 Parents will learn empathy for their children and to put their children’s interests and well-being first.
-Email Trish Murphy, Family Law Director & Children 1st class, at firstname.lastname@example.org.